Ivanhorod

-Ivanhorod (Іванго́род) (Note: Also known in other languages: Ивангород (Ivangorod); Iwangród) is a village in Uman Raion, Cherkasy Oblast, central Ukraine.
+Ivanhorod (Івангород) (Note: Also known in other languages: Ивангород Ivangorod; Iwangród) is a village in Uman Raion, Cherkasy Oblast, central Ukraine.
 It is located 151 km from the capital Kyiv.
 It belongs to Khrystynivka urban hromada with the administration in the town of Khrystynivka, one of the hromadas of Ukraine.

 History

 The first traces of a settlement date back to prehistoric times, with archeological findings from the Cucuteni-Trypillian culture.
 In the Middle Ages Ivanhorod lay on the Chumak trade road from Kyiv to Crimea.
 From the 13th century on, it was part of the Grand Duchy of Lithuania and subsequently, until 1791, the Polish–Lithuanian Commonwealth.
 The village (from 1609 owned by the Kalinowski family) lay on the path of the Khmelnytsky Uprising.
 After the Second Partition of Poland Iwanogród became part of the Russian Empire.

 The Jewish community in Ivanhorod dates back to early 19th century.
 In 1897, the Jewish population was 442 people.
 During the Holocaust (on what is now Ukrainian territory), a mass murder was committed by the German Einsatzgruppe in the southern part of Ivanhorod (1942) with an unknown number of victims.
 It is known by the Ivanhorod Einsatzgruppen photograph.